 Representative List of Recent Publications / Exhibitions: Graphis Interactive, AIGA, Publish, USA Graphic Design2, Type Director's Club, AR100, MReal Awards

 My approach to design teaching stresses the concept of problem solving over design styling.
-Helping students understand what options they have, and how they approach a communication problem, ultimately leads to a more considered and genuine solution.
-I focus on developing a solid idea, and how to separate meaningful concepts from 'the fluff'.
+Helping students understand what options they have, and how they approach a communication problem, ultimately leads to a more considered and authentic solution.
+The focus centers on developing a solid idea, and how to separate meaningful concepts from 'the fluff'.

-In class, I promote time spent hand sketching and the writing out of ideas; solidifying approaches before moving into the digital word of making things.
-I aim to slow down the great rush to jump on the computer and start crafting finished work that 'looks' like design before concepts have been properly thought through.
+In class, I encourage time spent hand sketching and drafting idea concepts in written form; solidifying approaches before moving into the digital world of making prototypes.
+The aim is to slow down the great rush to jump on the computer and start crafting finished work that 'looks' like design before concepts have been properly established and thought through.